Does your Michigan Church need Insurance?

 - Non-owned and hired auto liability

-- Church vehicles may also have to be insured under separate coverage.
+- Church vehicles may need separate coverage.